Nepal Homestay Experience

 Rara Lake Trek (GHT)

 This is one of the best treks and a very interesting section of the Great Himalayan Trek.
 In this section, you will trek through barren landscapes with beautiful forests.
-Through the trek, you will cross a few passes and many ethnic mountain villages.
 Starting the trek from Juphal, you will end it in Rara Lake.
 The forests and mountains surround the crystal-clear lake.
 On a clear day, the mountain reflects in the clear lake water.
 Only a few trekkers choose to trek in the western region, so along the trail, you will only come across a few other trekkers.

-Are you ready for Rara Lake Trek?
-Contact Us
+Are you ready to embark on the Rara Lake Trek?
+Contact Us today

 Note: below trekking hours, altitudes, and distances are approximate, and absolutely for general ideas only.